bencullivan/Blizzard/README.md

 The **BlizzardProcessor** polls the request queue to see if there is an available **BlizzardRequest** to be processed.
 If there is, it creates a **ProcessRequestEvent** which it adds to the event queue.
 (It sends a maximum of eight requests for processing in each loop iteration.)

 The **BlizzardWriter** uses the write Selector to determine which SocketChannels can be written to.
-For each SocketChannel that is available to be written to, the **BlizzardWriter** writes the bytes from the SocketChannel's **BlizzardOutgoingMessage** to the SocketChannel.
+For each SocketChannel that is available to be written to, the **BlizzardWriter** writes the bytes from the SocketChannel's **BlizzardOutgoingMessage**.

 ### Events